jaidetree/nbb-ring/spec.md

 which can be used with libraries like Reitit or Compojure.
 That said, there is room for creating a routing library that provides a clojure friendly API around a trie based routing engine for better performance.

+### Web Sockets

+While worth exploring to see what it would take to support websocket connections, v1 should focus on the core middleware.